 Criminal Justice Administration Degree

 A criminal justice administration degree program provides broad preparation for working in positions of leadership in criminal justice.
-Criminal justice administration degrees have a greater focus on criminal justice policy, planning, and preparation, and may be a good fit for individuals who want to pursue a career that does not involve directly working with criminals or victims of crimes.
-Because of the diverse career paths graduates may follow, salary data is not available; however, in 2015, criminal investigators earned a median salary of $77,210 and 40% had a university degree.1
+Criminal justice administration degrees have a focus on criminal justice policy, planning, and preparation, and may be a good fit for individuals who want to pursue a career that does not involve directly working with criminals or victims of crimes.
+Because of the diverse career paths graduates may follow, salary data is not available; however, in 2017, the related occupation of first-line supervisors of police and detectives earned a median salary of $87,910.1 While it is possible to work in criminal justice administration with only a high school diploma and related job experience, it is becoming the norm for these occupations to require at least an associate’s degree or technical certificate.1

 Criminal Justice Administration Training and Courses

 Criminal justice administration programs prepare students for work as law enforcement officers, court clerks, paralegals, and correctional officers.
 With the wide range of career paths available to criminal justice administration degree program graduates, your coursework will be as varied as each of those jobs implies.
 You’ll learn about the development of law and precedent as well as the impact of current events on how the legal field practices today.
 You will also learn about evidence and the importance of accurate record keeping.
 If you choose a bachelor’s degree program, you will be able to take more courses in specific subsets of criminal justice that interest you, like forensic science, management, or counterterrorism.
 Graduate studies typically focus on administration issues at the advanced level with the opportunity to complete a capstone project on a particular area of interest.

 Typical courses found in a criminal justice administration degree include:

 - Foundations of Justice Issues